outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

 # Pull

+It is highly recommended to finish the "docker/getting-started" tutorial.

 ```bash
 root@tux ~ # docker search ubuntu                                        # search docker images by name on Docker Hub
 root@tux ~ # docker pull ubuntu:16.04                                    # specify a tag